ckeditor/ckeditor5/docs/tutorials/crash-course/view.md

 ## Registering a new button

 When we go back to the browser, we see that nothing has changed.
-The button we just created isn't there.
+The button we just created is not there.

 That's because to see the button, we need to register it in the editor's configuration.
 To do this, add the `'highlight'` string (the name we passed as the first argument to the `editor.ui.componentFactory.add()` method) to the `toolbar.items` array.